The Mole (Australian TV series) season 1: Show details

 In this, the first season of The Mole, the players only knew ahead of time that they had applied to, and been accepted to appear on, a new reality game show.
 The knowledge that one among them was a traitor and working to sabotage their efforts was not revealed until just before the first round of gameplay began.
 Hundreds of people responded to a newspaper advertisement asking for applicants, and from this advertisement came the nine genuine contestants.
-The Mole was hired separately, though it was revealed during the season finale that he was artificially put through the rigors of the application process, so that he would be able to naturally talk about the experience with the others.
+The Mole was hired separately, though it was revealed during the season finale that he was artificially put through the rigours of the application process, so that he would be able to naturally talk about the experience with the others.
 The maximum prize for the season was $200,000, and this was the only season where the announced maximum and the actual maximum were the same.
 In contrast to all subsequent seasons, the events of each episode were referred to as "challenges" rather than "assignments."

 In the years that followed, Alan Mason became the adjudicator and question researcher on the Australian version of The Weakest Link, as well as the question verifier on Who Wants to Be a Millionaire?, and the runner-up, Abby Coleman, is now a radio announcer on Hit 105 FM in Brisbane.